Simonjohanning/EnergyEconomicLab_Playground/README.md

 While being an experimental project / playground, and thus not intended for users other than the core developer, I can't prevent you from trying it out yourselves, so the Angular-generated readme information for the usage of the software is put in the [user manual](docs/userManual.md).

+## Developers Guide

+Since the Energy Economics Lab this playground is meant to be preliminary research for is envisioned to be a versatile tool for the investigation of a number of use cases and research questions, considerable need for software development effort is foreseen.
+With this recognition, and in accordance to the views of the core author, collaborative, open source development is to be encouraged.
+In order to motivate other developers and help them understand the structure, thoughts and technical aspects of this project, a [developers guide](docs/developersGuide.md) will be developed.

 ## Application State

 Since the application also serves as a learning environment for Angular CLI for the author, no consistent style exists when several options are available.